 New dogs should always be introduced on neutral ground away from either dog’s home.
 (If necessary introduce dogs in a yard, rather than indoors.
 Dogs can become territorial inside their home).

 The new dog should be placed in the yard first.
-Allow the new dog to wander around, smell and possibly mark for 5-10 minutes.
+Allow the new dog to wander around, small and possibly mark for 5-10 minutes

 If both dogs are calm, release the resident dog.
 Watch closely for several minutes.
 Intervene immediately if the dogs stare at each other, attempt to mount or hump or growl.
 Repeat the initial introduction procedure (step 3).